Frkncm/Gazebo_design/README.md

 # REMOTE ROBOT CONTROL MECHANISM USING A PHYSIOLOGICAL SENSOR - Gazebo Design

-This project has been implemented for University of Bristol MSc Robotics Dissertation module under the supervision of Alex Smith and Anouk Van Maris.
+This dissertation project has been implemented for University of Bristol MSc Robotics Dissertation module under the supervision of Alex Smith and Anouk Van Maris.

   - The ROS and Gazebo should be installed before running this simulation project.
 You can use the following link to download the Gazebo: